 At 7 o’clock there was a little gathering beside the office, the Pot d’Acceuil (drink of welcome), which happened every Monday and to which all campers were invited.

-Coloured lights twinkled on the shade canopies and a table of drinks and crisps had been set up.
+Coloured lights twinkled on the awnings and a table of drinks and snacks had been set up.
 There was a speech from our beaming host, then glasses of kir were distributed and we began to fraternise.

 Keith took photographs while I did my best in French.
 Everybody talked about where they were from and where they were going, so it was easy to have a conversation.